 Remember to Have a Tangible Goal for Your Volunteer Management Plan

-One of the most crucial aspects of your organization’s volunteer management plan is the identification of program goals.
+One of the most crucial aspects of your organization’s volunteer management system and plan is the identification of program goals.

 What is your organization hoping to achieve by deploying your strategic plan?
 Determining goals will help your organization to outline the steps necessary to reach them.